Human Resources Modernization

 Establish Talent Acquisition Advisers

-Talent acquisition advisers will provide strategic guidance on recruitment strategy, applicant management, use of the application tracking system.
+Talent acquisition advisers will provide strategic guidance on recruitment strategy, applicant management, and use of the application tracking system.

 Enhance Compliance

-Human Resources will monitor and ensure compliance with federal and state employment laws (e.g., Equal Employment Opportunity, requirements as a federally contracted institution and other regulatory requirements).
+Human Resources will monitor and ensure compliance with federal and state employment laws (e.g., Equal Employment Opportunity, requirements as a federally contracted institution, and other regulatory requirements).

 Strengthen Communication with Applicants